endurantgames/cosmiclegends/src/classes/haunt.md

     Totem Nature Power Word present -- including from the *Animal Companion* or *Summon Swarm* class abilities -- add 1 to the Effectiveness of any roll you make to advance any goal.

+Unkillable

+:   You get knocked down but you get up again.
+They're never gonna keep you
+    down.
+Regain 1 Health at the start of the Hero Phase if you have 0 Health.

 Variable Totem